Close Menu

 Be a speedboat, not a tanker.
 Stay fast, flexible, and fearless.

-Trade Wars Are Not Endings —They’re Beginning
+Trade Wars Are Not Ending—They’re Beginning

 Global trade wars are tests.
 They test resilience, creativity, strategy, and courage.